MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`xcodeDeveloperDir`** - **Xcode Developer Path**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional path to Xcode Developer folder if not the system default.
+Optional.
+Specifies the path to the Xcode Developer folder if it's not the system default.
 For use when multiple versions of Xcode are installed on a system.
-Ex: /Applications/Xcode 7.app/Contents/Developer.
+For example: `/Applications/Xcode 7.app/Contents/Developer`.
 <!-- :::editable-content-end::: -->
 <br>